alxndrsn/sails-hook-orm/README.md

 # sails-hook-orm

+# This fork

+Update to change the waterline dependency to https://github.com/alxndrsn/waterline.
+See that link for associated changes.

+# Introduction

 Implements support for Waterline ORM in Sails.

 > This is a core hook in the Sails.js framework.
 You can override or disable it using your sailsrc file or environment variables.
 See [Concepts > Configuration](http://sailsjs.com/docs/concepts/configuration) for more information.